mcantelon/node-elflord/README.md

     heroku ps:scale web=1
     heroku open

-Your browse should now open to your Elflord server's new home and you can configure your Elflord client to connect to it.
+Your browser should now open to your Elflord server's new home and you can configure your Elflord client to connect to it.

 ## Underpinnings